LoginRadius/docs/content/references/javascript-library/form-library/index.md

 Alternatively, in the LoginRadius Dashboard in your verification email template, you can also hard code the link to your verification page that has the emailVerification function.

-For more details on email verification, we recommend reading our documentation on [Email Workflow Settings](/guide/customize-email-and-sms-settings#email-settings) and on [Email Template Management](/guide/emailpassword-login#step-2-configure-email-templates).
+For more details on email verification, we recommend reading our documentation on <a href="/guide/customize-email-and-sms-settings#email-settings" target="_blank">Email Workflow Settings</a> and on <a href="/guide/emailpassword-login#step-2-configure-email-templates" target="_blank">Email Template Management</a>.

 > Note: This function leverages the [Auth Verify Email API](/references/api/authentication#auth-verify-email).
 Review this API if you need details on parameters that can be provided in the **Data** object.